zachstrennen/Healthy_Ride_Rshiny_Application/README.md

 ### `app.R`

-This R file contains the actual structure and feature of the apps.
+This R file contains the actual structure and features of the app.
 It calls the `data_cleaning.R` file at the start.
 It also loads all packages used within the application itself.
+The application features a filtering option, summary statistics of the data, several visualizations, and two modeling templates.

 ### `data_cleaning.R`

 This R file just contains a few data cleaning scripts that need to be taken care of before the application is run.
-Its main function is to combine all of the downloaded CSVs into one big dataframe to be analysed.
+Its main function is to combine all of the downloaded CSVs into one big dataframe to be analyzed.
 Missing values and improper data types are also dealt with.

 ### `healthy_ride_data`